jameshfisher/jameshfisher.com/_posts/2016-12-22-printing-bytes.md

 ---
-title: Printing bytes in C
+title: "How do I print bytes in C?"
 ---

 What do the individual bytes of values in C look like?
 We can see the bytes by printing them out with this fun program: